BallzCrasher/controller-emu/README.md

 # controller-emu
-A lightweight Linux utility that can turn input events into game controllers.
+A lightweight Linux utility that can turn keyboard input events into game controller events.

 ## Motivation
 Many games that I play require an extra controller if I want to play with my friends.